 We want our learners to leave us with a toolkit of learning strategies that they can use throughout their lives and we therefore explicitly teach and discuss, in an age-appropriate way, the Building Learning Power capacities and the value of having a Growth Mindset.
 Through our 'Super-learner characters', our children learn resilience, resourcefulness, reciprocity and reflectiveness and understand how they can apply these capacities to improve their own learning.
 We understand that we cannot have meta-cognition without cognition and so we use a mixture of direct teaching and discovery learning to help children transfer key concepts and skills to long term memory.

 As a group of stakeholders, we have developed our 'Core Offer to children'.
 This is the minimum we pledge to offer all children that learn at Stalyhill Infant School.
 In addition to this our additional offer changes from cohort to cohort and year to year dependent on need.
 Our Core Offer to Children can be found below.

-In the curriculum section of our website you will find further information and long term plans for each curriculum subject under the group headings; Core subject group, Technology group, Wellbeing group and Arts and Humanities group.
+In the curriculum section of our website you will find further information and long term plans for each curriculum subject under the group headings; Core subjects, Technology subjects, Wellbeing subjects and Arts and Humanities subjects.
 Click on each group to explore the subjects within.
-You will also find the medium term plans (what the children will actually be learning in class each half term), in the form of topic webs, for each half term under each year group heading.
+You will also find the medium term plans (what the children will actually be learning in class each half term), for each half term under each year group heading.

 Please contact the school office on firstname.lastname@example.org if you require any additional information about our curriculum.